 Maggi seasoning is a food flavor enhancer that is available in a thin, concentrated dark brown liquid, granulated powder, and cube form.
-Invented in Switzerland in the late 1800s and introduced in Germany, it's an ingredient whose uses have transcended cultures, dishes, and cuisines, thanks to its umami-rich, soy sauce-like flavor.
+Invented in Switzerland during the late 1800s and introduced in Germany, it's an ingredient with uses that have transcended cultures, dishes, and cuisines, thanks to its umami-rich, soy sauce-like flavor.
 Maggi shows up in sauces, stir-fries, soups, and more.

 Varieties: sauce, powder, and cube forms

 Julius Maggi, a miller from Switzerland, created and marketed the first instant pea-and-bean soups during the late 1800s to serve the need for nutritious, vegetable-based foods for the working class.
 His first factory, in Singen, Germany, was established in 1887.
 (In Germany, it's called Maggi Würze; the word wurze means spice or seasoning.)

 In 1886, the Maggi company came out with a Maggi liquid seasoning, a dark-colored, vegetable protein-based sauce.
 Hydrolyzed vegetable protein is high in glutamic acid (of which MSG is derived), which is known to improve the taste of savory foods thanks to its rich, meaty, flavor profile.
 It developed a following for many reasons, but one of them is completely practical: It's an inexpensive substitute for a meat extract, like a broth or stock.

 Maggi vs. Soy Sauce

 Both rich in umami, Maggi and soy sauce are made in a similar way, but Maggi is made from hydrolyzed wheat protein and is not soy sauce.
 Its flavor is deeper and more complex than soy sauce.
 You can, however, substitute equal parts soy sauce (or tamari) and Worcestershire sauce for Maggi in a recipe if you can't find it.